The Best WW2 War & Strategy Games14 Nov 2019 23

 It seems you can't have one of these lists without at least one Combat Mission game.
 To be fair, they remain at the fore-front of tactical combat simulations and are must-plays for anyone who enjoys the hardcore-end of WW2 games.
 Combat Mission offers an immersive military experience, with a fully 3D engine and a turn-based/WEGO strategy layer that then plays out in real-time.
 Units are represented down to individual squads and tanks, however players can play anything from a Company-sized force, to a reinforced Battalion.

-You could have a passionate debate about which CM game is the best CM game, but the latest iteration - 2016's Final Blitzkrieg - mightily impressed the late Mr. Cobb with its attention to detail and the general improvements to the legacy of Combat Mission as a whole: "The series remains the epitome of World War II tactical simulations.
+You could have a passionate debate about which CM game is the best CM game, but the 2016 iteration mightily impressed the late Mr. Cobb in his Combat Mission: Final Blitzkrieg review with its attention to detail and the general improvements to the legacy of Combat Mission as a whole: "The series remains the epitome of World War II tactical simulations.
 Is it too early for a Game of the Year nomination?".
 Final Blitzkrieg is set in Europe, 1944-45 and mainly centres around the Battle of the Bulge.

 Men of War: Assault Squad 2